-Lady Wisdom speaks here, and she commends her instruction and knowledge as better than silver and gold.
+Lady Wisdom speaks here, and she says her instruction and knowledge are better than silver and gold.
 Great efforts are made to acquire money during a lifetime, but men make very little effort in comparison to obtain wisdom and understanding.
-Are the priorities in your life geared toward instruction and knowledge, or toward income?
+Are the priorities in your life geared toward instruction and knowledge, or toward income and assets?

 Money is a good thing to have, as it can eliminate many of life’s small irritations.
 Solomon wrote, “Money answereth all things” (Eccl 10:19).
 But it is far inferior to wisdom.
 For He also wrote, “For wisdom is a defence, and money is a defence: but the excellency of knowledge is, that wisdom giveth life to them that have it” (Eccl 7:12).